awsdocs/amazon-rekognition-developer-guide/doc_source/setting-up-your-amazon-rekognition-streaming-video-resources.md

 # Setting up your Amazon Rekognition Video and Amazon Kinesis resources<a name="setting-up-your-amazon-rekognition-streaming-video-resources"></a>

-Amazon Rekognition Video can search faces in a collection that match faces that are detected in a streaming video\.
-For more information about collections, see [Searching faces in a collection](collections.md)\.
-The following procedure describes the steps you take to provision the Kinesis video stream and Kinesis data stream that will be used to recognize faces in a streaming video\.
+ The following procedures describe the steps you take to provision the Kinesis video stream and other resources that are used to recognize faces in a streaming video\.

 ## Prerequisites<a name="streaming-video-prerequisites"></a>